jnozzi/cocoadev.com/markdown/CocoaNeedsGarbageCollection.md

 Now for the marking.
 For this, we are going to claim the lowest bit of the retain count.
 There is a global bit marking the colour of 'live' objects.
 The marker visitor visits all objects reachable from the root set, marking them with this colour, in the mostly concurrent way adopted by BDW.
 The sweep algorithm then deallocates objects from S that are not marked live.
 After garbage has all been collected, the colour swaps.

 As for the pluggable algorithm, that is simple too.
-You just have an object that represents the algorithm, which defines a method collectGarbageWith:(<General/GarbageCollector>)gc
+You just have an object that represents the algorithm, which defines a method collectGarbageWith:(<GarbageCollector>)gc

 The BDW algorithm looks like this in my impl:

-@implementation General/BoehmDemersWeiserCocoaVariant
+@implementation BoehmDemersWeiserCocoaVariant
-- (void) collectGarbageWithCollector:(<General/GarbageCollector>)gc
+- (void) collectGarbageWithCollector:(<GarbageCollector>)gc
 {
 	[gc buildInitialSearchSet];
 	[gc concurrentlyMarkLiveObjects];